mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Draconic Presence (18th Level)**

 Beginning at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
 As an action, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear (your choice) to a distance of 60 feet.
-For 1 minute or until you lose your concentration (as if you were casting a concentration spell), each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be charmed (if you chose awe) or frightened (if you chose fear) until the aura ends.
+For 1 minute or until you lose your concentration (as if you were casting a concentration spell), each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be charmed (if you chose

+{{pageNumber,auto}}
+{{footnote Classes}}
+\page

+awe) or frightened (if you chose fear) until the aura ends.
 A creature that succeeds on this saving throw is immune to your aura for 24 hours.

 ### **Sorcerers in Tirvandor**